Kevin-P-Kerr/lilhttp/README.md

 		./server 8000

 will run the server from port 8000.
+Once invoked, the server will look for a file named "config.svr" from which it will create its router.
+The configuration file should conform to the following simple grammar:

+    <request> <path> \n

+An example configuration file is included in the src directory.
 To remove the compiled file and other object files made during compilation, use *make* *clean*

 ## To Do ##
-Currently, the server can only handle requests for files in the same directory it sits in--to remedy that a router should be written.
+Currently, the server can only handle GET requests for static content.
+Other request types and dynamic content remain to be implemented.